 Santa Maria Valley

 I love the fine fruit and excellent balance this vineyard gives.
 Solomon Hills is on the western edge of the Santa Maria Valley Appellation, so it’s climatically very cool.
 Planted to the Dijon clones of chardonnay, it has none of the typical California style of tropical fruitiness.
 It’s all lemon curd, pine and minerals–making it a great match with rich chicken dishes made with lots of cream.
-While the 2008 version of this wine was racy and flamboyant, this 2009 Chardonnay Solomon Hills comes across as elegant and refined.
+The 2012 Chardonnay Solomon Hills comes across as elegant and refined.
 A delicate aroma of wet stones with a touch of nutmeg entices the palate.
 The wine follows through with a thick texture that is mineral, tangy/salty, and finishes with an aftertaste of poached pears.
-Sublime.

 Robert Parker’s Wine Advocate